ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 In order to do mining, you need an ether account.
 This account is used to send the mining rewards to and is often referred to as 'coinbase' or 'etherbase'.
 So on any platform, any implementation, you first need to `create a new geth account`.
 Using ``geth`` you simply type ``geth account new`` and hit Enter.
 You will be asked to enter a password.
 Careful!
 You won't see the password when you type.
 Also, do not lose your password!
-Without it you will lose all Ether associated with the account.
+Without it you will lose all ether associated with the account.

 Mining rewards